 - Turkcell: Turkey's number one cellular phone services operator, Turkcell is a joint venture between Sweden's TeliaSonera, Turkey's Çukurova Holding and Russia's Alfa Group and businessman Murat Vargi.
 Listed on the İstanbul Stock Exchange, Turkcell had 34.36 million subscribers at the end of 2010 and a 55.60 share of the GSM market.
 Turkcell also provides cellular phone infrastructure services in Azerbaijan, Kazakhstan and Georgia and the Turkish Republic of Northern Cyprus, and Moldova and Ukraine either on its own or through subsidiaries and local partners. - Vodafone: The British mobile phone services company acquired Telsim, the country's second biggest GSM company in 2006 from a state banking receivership fund for \$4.5 billion.
 The company's name was changed to Vodafone Telsim and the last name was dropped altogether in April 2007.
-Vodafone had 15.79 million subscribers at the end of 2010, and a 25.55% market share. - Avea: Turkey's third GSM network operator, was founded in February 2004 as a merger between Türk Telekom's Aycell and İŞ-TIM's Aria GSM networks.
-Oger Telecom took a 67% stake in Avea after acquiring a majority stake in Turk Telekom for \$6.550 billion in November
+Vodafone had 15.79 million subscribers at the end of 2010, and a 25.55% market share. - Avea: Turkey's third GSM network operator was founded on February 19th, 2004 as a consequence of the merger between Aycell, Türk Telekom's GSM Operator and İş-TİM's Aria which has been established through the partnership of İş Bankası Group with a share of 51% and TİM with a share of 49%.
+Following the merger, for a period Aria and Aycell brands existed under TT&TİM.
+A totally new brand "Avea", reflecting the synergy from the merger was introduced into the market on June 23rd, 2004.
+The privatization of 55% of Türk Telekom's shares was completed in November 2005, by Oger Telecom's acquisition 55% of Türk Telekom's shares.
+In September 2006, Türk Telekom acquired Telecom Italia's shares of 40.6% in Avea.
+Turk Telekom now holds 81.37% of the shares in Avea.
+The remaining 18.63% belongs to İş Bankası and its affiliates.
+Avea had 11.65 (estimated) million subscribers as of end of 2010 with a market share of 18.85% (estimated).

-2005.
-The government owns a 13% stake in Avea, and İşbank and affiliate companies control 20%.
-Avea had 11.65 million subscribers at the end of 2010.
-It controls 18.85% of the Turkish GSM market.

 One noteworthy development in 2010 was Huawei's opening in İstanbul of a major research and development center.
-A Chinese company, Huawei is a leader in providing next-generation tele-communications solutions for operators around the world.
+A Chinese company, Huawei is a leader in providing next-generation telecommunications solutions for operators around the world.